garciaalvaro/melonpan-block-container/README.md

 <br />

-## Plugin developers
+## Developers

 The plugin comes with a filter to register your own block based on this one.
-Check the [documentation](https://melonpan.io/gutenberg-blocks/melonpan-block-container/registering-a-custom-block) to see how to use it.
+For more information check the [documentation](https://melonpan.io/gutenberg-blocks/melonpan-block-container/registering-a-custom-block).

 <br />